Which Watch should I Get

 Typically, a watch shopper finds themselves torn between two different models or two different brands.
 Every mechanical watch has a layer of provenance and enigma, either through real life applications or perceived/manufactured by watch marketers.
 For example, the watch that landed on the moon has a different provenance than the watch that summated Everest, that is different than the watch James Bond wore (realizing full well that James Bond is a fictional character).
 Provenance adds both a technical layer and an emotional layer to the piece.
 Wearing a watch that associates the wearer to Wall street business, or vast exploration speaks to the owner, as well as the design philosophy behind the watch.

 There is no right answer when selecting a watch for its provenance, but there are companies who manufacturer stories in order to have great point of sale materials and message points for the sales people.
 Even though there are some smoke and mirrors when it comes to watch marketing, it all becomes clear when inquiring on service policies and warranties.
 Be sure to select a watch brand that has a network of service centers.
-Mechanical watches require service every 3-7 years (depending on manufacturer recommendations) and utilizing the manufacturers service center many times is the safest way to go.
-Many watch retailers have skilled watchmakers on staff who are equally good, but there is always the question of sourcing spare parts, gaskets, and crystals and a reputable watch company has a parts network for factory approved watchmakers.
+Mechanical watches require service every 2-10 years (depending on manufacturer recommendations) and utilizing the manufacturers service center many times is the safest way to go.
+Many independent watch retailers also have experienced watchmakers who are equally good.

 After all these details are weighted, pick a watch and wear it heartily.
 With fine Swiss timepieces, there is always the ability to trade it in (similar to automobiles) as new models come to market, improvements in technology, and as tastes change.
 There are plenty of watch collectors who have only a few watches in the house, yet they have flipped their way through many watches in a lifetime.